adrienverge/posix-read/README.md

 This is a problem when you want to read *only* `n` bytes and leave the rest in the socket (so that, for instance, another process reads remaining data).

-posixread is a module to perform a POSIX read on a socket.
+posix-read is a module to perform a POSIX read on a socket.
 That way, only `n` bytes are brought up to user-space and the rest remains in kernel-space, ready to be `read(2)` by any other process.